OKOYA624/alx-higher_level_programming/README.md

+You have a captain's log due before 2023-10-08 (in 1 day)!
+Log it now!
 We're moving to Discord!
 In a few days, we will be leaving Slack in favor of Discord 🎉 Click here for more information
-0x00.
-Python - Hello, World
+0x03.
+Python - Data Structures: Lists, Tuples
 Python

     By: Guillaume
     Weight: 1
-    Project will start Oct 2, 2023 6:00 AM, must end by Oct 3, 2023 6:00 AM
+    Project will start Oct 6, 2023 6:00 AM, must end by Oct 10, 2023 6:00 AM
-    Checker was released at Oct 2, 2023 12:00 PM
+    Checker will be released at Oct 7, 2023 6:00 AM
     An auto review will be launched at the deadline

-Concepts

-For this project, we expect you to look at this concept:

-    Python programming

-Author’s disclaimer

-Welcome to the Python world!

-The first projects are more "C-oriented" - no tricks, no funky syntax - simple!
-If you've already played with Python, don't worry, fun things will come.
-You'll soon find that with Python (and the majority of higher level languages), there are ten different ways to do the same thing.
-Some tasks will expect only one implementation, while other tasks will have multiple possible implementations.
-Like C, Python also has a linter / style guide like Betty, called PEP8, also now known as PyCode.

-Enjoy!

-- Guillaume

 Resources

 Read or watch:

-    The Python tutorial (only the first three chapters below) Whetting Your Appetite
-    Using the Python Interpreter
-    An Informal Introduction to Python (Read up until “3.1.2.
-Strings” included) How To Use String Formatters in Python 3
+    3.1.3.
+Lists
-    Learn to Program
+    Data structures (until 5.3.
+Tuples and Sequences included) Learn to Program 6 : Lists
-    Pycodestyle – Style Guide for Python Code

 Learning Objectives